-Can people with kidney failure still enjoy sex?
+Can people with kidney disease still enjoy sex?

 Many people think that sexuality refers only to sexual intercourse.
-But sexuality includes many things, like intimacy, touching, hugging, and kissing.
+But sexuality includes many things, like touching, hugging, or kissing.
 It includes how you feel about yourself, how well you communicate, and how willing you are to be close to someone else.

 There are many things that can affect your sexuality if you have kidney failure-hormones, nerves, energy levels, even medicine.
 But there are also things you and your healthcare team can do to deal with these changes.
 Don't be afraid to ask questions or get help from a healthcare professional.

-It's important to remember that people with kidney failure can have healthy marriages and intimate relationships.
-They can fall in love, care for families, and be sexual.
-Staying emotionally and physically close with those you love is important.
-And, it's something everyone wants and needs.
+It's important to remember that people with kidney failure can have healthy marriages and meaningful relationships.
+They can fall in love, care for families, and even be sexual.
+Staying intimate with those you love is important.
+It's something everyone needs.